 And the emphasis is still very much on those practical props and miniatures, rather than the CGI.

-The prop work is delightful, with detailed, quality-constructed monster suits, along with intricate backdrops and miniatures that really sell the scale of the fights.
+The prop work is delightful, with detailed, quality-constructed monster suits, along with intricate backdrops and miniature sets which really sell the scale of the fights.

 The soundtrack is largely orchestral and knows exactly how to play to the accompanying emotions of a scene.
 Hell, I was sold on Mirai’s character with just one line of dialogue thanks to the swelling symphony in the background as he returns a lost balloon to a young girl in his first appearance.